-Top Middle - A big SD card holder can fit any SD/MMC storage up to 32G and and small as 32Meg.
-If you have a MicroSD card, there are low cost adapters which will let you fit these in.
-SD cards are tougher to lose than MicroSD.
-Simply Push or Pull the card into this slot
+The big SD card holder can fit any SD/MMC storage up to 32G and and small as 32MB (Anything formatted FAT16 or FAT32) If you have a MicroSD card, there are low cost adapters which will let you fit these in.
+SD cards are tougher to lose than MicroSD, and there's plenty of space for a full size holder.

-A reset button will reset the entire Arduino, handy for when you want to restart the board
+The reset button to the right of the LEDs, will reset the entire Arduino, handy for when you want to restart the board

 - 3V - this is the 3V out of the regulator.
 Its a good quality 3.3V reference which you may want to power sensors.
 Up to 50mA is available

 - CS - this is the Chip Select pin for the SD card.
 If you need to cut the trace to pin 10 because it is conflicting, this pad can be soldered to any digital pin and the software re-uploaded